frectonz/essays/Killing Laplace's Demon.md

 In the Introduction section, It was mentioned that science is dependent on the universe being objective.
 If you treat the universe as a black box that takes in an input and produces an output.
 Essentially how experimentation works, which we heavily depend on for acquiring knowledge, is the experimenters provide input for the black box and record the output.
 They do this again and again until they have enough data to reverse engineer the process that takes place inside the black box.
 Our universe interpedeted under determininisim and is analogous to the black box.
 It always produces the same output for a specific input.
 If determinism is proven to be false, we can no longer be certain that the universe doesn't produce the same states under the same conditions.
 This will render all the knowledge we have acquired from experimentation false.
 The patterns we saw in nature will all just have been illusions.
 If we can't test that a specific input gives a specific output then we can't check if our hypothesis are right.
 Determinism is not about the dream of simulating the universe.
 It is about the hope that our quest for knowledge can bring us closer to the truth.
 It is about the belief that the universe is objective.
 If we finally understand how it works, We will be to know the **circumstances of our existence**.

 The idea of determinism has been regarded as an emotional attachment to control and order in the universe.
 I don't think that is true because determinism is the natural side effect of the way we conduct science.
 A random universe is much scarier than a deterministic universe.
 I don't think people realize that.
 The main reason people fear determinism is that under it people wouldn't be responsible for their actions.
 It would mean that we are all puppets controlled by the grand calculus of the universe.
 It would mean that we have no control over our fates.
 It would mean that we are active actors in our lives but passive observers of what has already been decided.
 On the other hand, determinism allows us to see the strings.
 In determinism, we can make models of the universe and test their validity, and trust the results of our experiments.
 Randomness, while giving us freedom and the burden of responsibility, it takes a tremendous sacrifice.
 We must sacrifice our belief that there is a correlation between cause and effect.
 Randomness would mean that what happens before is not in any way able to affect what happens after.
 Theories produced using the scientific method would be no more truthful than their religious or cultural counterparts.
 We can't definitively know anything about a random universe.
 A random universe would mean that, we can't light the torch of knowledge in this cave of delusion.

+ Hoping for a day when we can say we understand this room we are stuck in.
+This has been the memorial for Laplace's Demon.